Mike Bianco

 Michael F. Bianco (born May 3, 1967) is an American college baseball coach and former catcher, who is the current head baseball coach of the Ole Miss Rebels.
 He played college baseball at Indian River Community College before transferring to LSU where he played for coach Skip Bertman from 1988 to 1989.

 Bianco served as the head coach of the McNeese State Cowboys (1998–2000) before being named head coach at Ole Miss.
-He has led the Rebels to two College World Series appearances (2014 and 2022), with Ole Miss winning their first national championship in 2022.
+He has led the Rebels to three College World Series appearances (2014, 2022, 2026) with Ole Miss winning their first national championship in 2022.

 Playing career

 Bianco attended Seminole High School in Seminole, Florida where following the conclusion of a senior year, he was drafted in the 13th round of the 1985 Major League Baseball draft by the Boston Red Sox.
 Bianco played two seasons at Indian River Community College in Florida before transferring to LSU from 1988 to 1989.
 He was the Tigers' starting catcher and team captain on the 1989 team that finished third at the College World Series.